zacanger/niddesa/text/generated-translations/cullaniddesa/21-chinese-amazon.md

 "After seeing this horror in all sorts of desires," "after he saw, after seeing, after seeing, after measuring, judging, after each, after he figured it out."
-In order to see this horror in all sorts of desires, you should be alone like a rhino horn.
+In order to see this horror in all sorts of desires, you should be alone like a rhinoceros horn.

 Because then, the eloquent person said,

 "This is my catastrophe with tumors and scourges, diseases and thorns and terror,

-After seeing this horror in all sorts of desires, it should be like a rhino horn alone."
+After seeing this horror in all sorts of desires, it should be like a rhinoceros horn alone."

 138. hot and cold thirst, as well as the wind wind fly fly,

-After enduring all this, you should be alone like a rhino horn.
+After enduring all this, you should be alone like a rhinoceros horn.

 "Cold and hot and thirst": "Cold" is cold for two reasons: cold due to internal agitation or cold due to external climate.
 "Heat" is hot for two reasons: heat